geo-codes-com/JaddahUniversity/Tutorial 04 - Places API.md

-# Geocdes
+# Places

-* HERE MAPS API provide enables GIS Developer to create application to search for HERE Points of Interest (POIs) and get detailed Infromation about places, we will use instance from getPlacesService() to Search in HERE Places.
+* HERE MAPS API enables GIS Developer to create application to search for HERE Points of Interest (POIs) and get detailed Infromation about places, we will use instance from getPlacesService() to Search in HERE Places.

 * Open Visual Studio Code, Open Your Project Folder and Create a new File use places.html as file name.